AI Research Skills: The Orchestra Library

 6. Paper Writing — draft the manuscript with proper structure

-You trigger it with a single prompt:
+Trigger with a single prompt:

 Use the autoresearch skill to investigate whether sparse attention patterns